 You can have a set leave year for your organisation.
 In this case, a new starter’s holiday entitlement will only be part of the total amount for the leave year.

 On the other hand, you may want to use an individualised leave year; this means a new starter’s leave year starts when they do.
 This can make it easier to work out each person’s holiday entitlement, but harder to track annual leave across the entire organisation.

 Instead of setting a holiday year, some organisations use a holiday accrual system.
 With this type of system in place, a worker accrues a twelfth of their leave every month.
 This starts from the worker's first day of employment.

 Other forms of leave, such as sickness absence or maternity leave, don't stop annual leave accrual.
 They continue to accrue holiday at the regular rate.
-Plus, if an employee can't take all their accrued leave due to other leave, the employer must let all or some of it carry over to the next year (source: Acas).
+Plus, if an employee can't take all their accrued leave due to sickness or maternity leave, the employer must let all or some of it carry over to the next year (source: Acas).

 Related article: Managing sickness and annual leave when they overlap